 Data Cleaning, Deduping, Formatting, Merging

 Terms and Conditions

-- The User agrees to pay MARTINS for the provision of the List as per our credit Terms and Conditions on our invoice.
+- The User agrees to pay MARTINS for the provision of the Database as per our credit Terms and Conditions on our invoice.
 Prices are subject to change without notice.
 All amounts payable by the User under this agreement are exclusive of GST and other duties or taxes.